-407.01 This work consists of preparing and treating an existing surface with asphalt material, and blotter material if required, in accordance with these specifications and in conformity with the lines shown on the plans or established.
+407.01 This work consists of preparing and treating an existing surface with asphalt material, and blotter material if required, per these specifications and in conformity with the lines shown on the plans or established.

 407.02 Asphalt Material.
 The type and grade of asphalt material for prime and tack coating will be specified in the Contract.